whitney-house/Chinese_Morpholyzers_Online/README.md

 # Online Chinese Morpholyzer

 This repository provides an online Chinese morphological analysis using jieba, THULAC, HanLp, LTP, snowNLP.
 It includes both a frontend (built with React) and a backend for handling model inference and processing.
-It includes two functions: **segment texts** and **evaluation**.
+It includes two functions: **segment text** and **evaluate analyzers**.
 Due to the models(THULAC, HanLp, LTP) are huge, it may take a while to run.
 You can use **fn+F12** to check whether this app runs appropriately.

 ## Getting Started